 The kindling effect occurs when there have been repeated attempts to detox from sedative-hypnotic substances, such as alcohol.
 Kindling is essentially oversensitivity to withdrawal, almost as though the body has developed its own post-traumatic event from withdrawal experiences in the past.

-What Causes the Kindling Effect to Occur?
+What Is the Kindling Effect Cause?

 Withdrawing from alcohol is a difficult process, but for some people, it gets harder every time.
 This isn’t because the severity of an addiction is growing; that is a myth.
 Rather, it is the kindling effect taking place due to neurological synapses in the brain that react more abruptly to the stimulus of going through withdrawal after they’ve been through it several times before.
 This overly dramatic response system is thought to stem from brain damage that occurs during withdrawal.